- Our channels

 The Smartraveller social media accounts are managed by the Department of Foreign Affairs and Trade (DFAT).
-They include Twitter, Facebook and social bookmarking and sharing buttons on DFAT’s websites.
+They include Twitter, Facebook, Instagram and YouTube and social bookmarking and sharing buttons on DFAT’s websites.

 By using DFAT’s social media pages to make material available, you agree to the terms of the User Content Licence, which include:

 - that DFAT will not treat your material as confidential

 - that you have the right to make that material available